K1 Visa Process

 - Keep you updated every step of the way.

 This is the final step in the K-1 Visa process in Thailand.
-It usually takes a few days after the interview to have your fianacee's US Visa placed in her Thai passport.
-So, from the inital retaining of our services to her obtaining a US K-1 Visa in her passport usually takes 6-12 months.
+It usually takes a few days after the interview to have your fiancee's US Visa placed in her Thai passport.
+So, from the initial retaining of our services to her obtaining a US K-1 Visa in her passport usually takes 6-12 months.